Natural Body Products That Don't Leave You Stinky!

 Why obsess over natural body products?

 1 in 3 American's will develop some form of cancer by age 75.
-Try playing around with the statistics on this site.
 The numbers are slightly higher for white females when compared to white males.
 The statistics are slightly lower for black females and Hispanic males and females.

 Commercial cosmetics contain phthalates which are chemicals used to make products more pliable.
 They're found in toys, food packaging, and some beauty products, including nail polish, shampoo, and soap.
 Two studies suggest phthalate exposure during pregnancy may lead to abnormal development in male infants, including low hormone levels and small genital size.
 It is generally a good idea to avoid harmful substances like these and choose safer alternatives.

 For soft skin